Higher National qualifications provide practical skills and theoretical knowledge that meet the needs of employers.

 Scottish Credit and Qualifications Framework

-- Higher National Certificates (HNC), Modern Apprenticeships, PDA, SVQ, Certificates of Higher Education (CertHE), Scottish Baccalaureate, Advanced Higher, Awar
+- Higher National Certificates (HNC), Modern Apprenticeships, PDA, SVQ, Certificates of Higher Education (CertHE), Scottish Baccalaureate, Advanced Higher, Award

-The successful candidates have a wider opportunity to progress onto higher-level qualifications including LMQ Level 5 Higher National Diploma in Civil Engineering.
-As this qualification is equivalent to HNC at Level 4 (QCF/RQF), the candidates are eligible to gain direct entry into Year 2 of the Engineering Bachelor’s degree programmes.
-Click here to see the progression opportunities
+The successful candidates have a wider opportunity to progress onto the higher-level qualifications .
+As this qualification is equivalent to Level 5 (QCF/RQF), the candidates are eligible to gain direct entry into Year 3 of the Bachelor’s degree programmes.
+Click here to see the progression opportunities.

 This qualification is expected to be delivered minimum of 12 months for full-time study.
 Centres should make sure the Total Qualification Times (TQM) or National Learning Hours (NLH) are covered as per the qualification requirements.
 This programme is flexible and delivered face-to-face, distance learning, through lectures, tutorials, seminars.